mkolarek/mkolarek.github.io/content/posts/asking-questions-pt-2/index.md

 Here, we've sent a request via `curl` containing the same prompt.
 However, we've requested a non-streaming response (by setting `stream` to false), so we receive the entire response at once.

-## Getting a random Wikipedia article from our database
+## getting a random wikipedia article from our database

 The simplest approach is to pick a random number (X) between 1 and N, where N is the total number of Wikipedia articles in our database, and then query the contents of the X-th article.